 The BAP Psychopharmacology Awards are awarded annually to reward excellence in both clinical and non-clinical psychopharmacology.
-Nominations are reviewed by a panel of BAP Officers and the Awards are presented at the conference dinner at the annual Summer Meeting.
-A condition of each Award is that the successful candidate provides an abstract and makes a short oral presentation within the 2013 Summer Meeting.
+Previous winners have gone on to become internationally-recognised experts in their field.
+Applications are reviewed by a panel of BAP Officers/Council Members, and the Awards (Certificate and £750) are awarded at the conference dinner at the annual Summer Meeting.

 PRIZES FOR RESEARCH BY NON-CLINICAL PSYCHOPHARMACOLOGISTS

-One award of £250 for the best nomination submitted no more than 6 years post-doc
+One award of £750 for the best application submitted no more than 6 years post-doc

-One award of £250 for the best nomination submitted no more than 12 years post-doc
+One award of £750 for the best application submitted no more than 12 years post-doc

 PRIZES FOR RESEARCH BY CLINICAL PSYCHOPHARMACOLOGISTS

-One award of £250 for the best nomination submitted no more than 10 years after medical graduation
+One award of £750 for the best application submitted no more than 10 years after medical graduation

-One award of £250 for the best nomination submitted no more than 20 years after medical graduation
+One award of £750 for the best application submitted no more than 20 years after medical graduation

-A condition of each Award is that the successful candidates will provide an abstract and make a short oral presentation at the 2013 Summer Meeting: 28-31 July, Harrogate International Centre.
+A condition of each Award is that the successful candidates will provide an abstract and make a short oral presentation at the Summer Meeting.

 1. Clinical pharmacologists are defined as those who hold a medical degree (e.g. MBChB), and non-clinical psychopharmacologists as those without a medical degree.
 The separation refers to the primary degree of the applicants and not to the nature of their research